Smooth Resolution Of Child Custody Matters

-At the law firm of M. J. Hill & Associates, PLLC, in San Marcos, Texas, we use our solutions-oriented approach to help our clients achieve practical custody and visitation arrangements.
+At the law firm of M. J. Hill & Associates, PLLC, in San Marcos, Texas, our attorneys use a solutions-oriented approach to help our clients achieve practical custody and visitation arrangements.
 By reaching an agreement without going to court, parents keep more control over the critical decisions that will shape their post-divorce lives with their children.

 Vigorously Protecting Your Parental Rights

 If you are unable to reach an agreement with your spouse, we will advocate for you in family court.
 Ultimately, the court determines what is in the “best interest” of your children.
 This process may include court-ordered assessments by a child psychologist or another qualified professional.
 The court may consider the following factors: